SchmidtDSE/montreal-protocol/README.md

 <br>

 ## Deployment
 This project can be deployed using Github.
-Simply push your changes to the repository at `main`.
+Simply push your changes to the repository `deploy` branch.
 The deployment process is automated through GitHub Actions as defined in `.github/workflows/build.yaml`.

 <br>